cicciord/ticketing-system/README.md

 ## API Server

 - GET `/api/tickets`
-  - response: list of tickets
+  - response body content: list of tickets
 - GET `api/tickets/:id`
   - request parameters: id of the ticket
   - response: additional blocks of text associated to the ticket